Thinking about Bing Shopping Ads?

-This article will tell you everything you need to know and how to be a pro.
+This article will tell you everything you need to know to be a pro with Bing Shopping.

 For starters, 1 in 5 people use Bing for online searches.

-In fact, Bing’s average click-through-rate (CTR) is about 50% higher than what we see on AdWords, and every industry had a higher average CTR than seen on Google.
+In fact, Bing’s average click-through-rate (CTR) is about 50% higher than what we see on Google Ads, and every industry had a higher average CTR than seen on Google.

 Even better?
-The Bing Network audience spends 32 percent more online when shopping from their desktop computers than average internet searchers.
+The Bing Network audience spends 35% more online when shopping from their desktop computers than average internet searchers.

 What are Bing Shopping Ads?